zertekes/flutter_tech_test/README.md

 # flutter_tech_test

-Task 1
-Write a number of BDD scenarios using Gherkin to test the following features:

-Adding things to, and removing things from, the bet slip Changing the odds format
+See the test scenarios below.
+You can find the test cases also in the e2e/pokerstars folder inside pokerstars.feature file.

+To run the test please use the following command:
+$npx cypress open

+Start the pokerstars.feature from the cypress e2e menu.

 ***